mvolkmann/blog/src/smalltalk/smalltalk-overview.md

 ## Cuis Smalltalk

 This blog primarily focuses on Cuis Smalltalk and running in macOS.
+Most keyboard shortcuts in macOS use the command key, abbreviated as "cmd".
+In Linux and Windows, the control key is used instead, abbreviated as "ctrl".

 Cuis Smalltalk was created by Juan Vuletich who has been active in the Smalltalk community since 1997.